evanzd/evanzd/README.md

 ### Hi there 👋

-This is a biography of Dong Zhou (evanzd).
-At the time of writing, I have decided to leave my current position at Microsoft Research to found a new hedge fund company with two partners in China Shanghai.
+This is a personal biography of Dong Zhou.
+I recently left Microsoft Research to found a new hedge fund company in China Shanghai.
 Stay tuned :hugs:!

 ### Education